erikedin/Behavior.jl/README.md

 These are some current limitations, that will be lifted as development progresses:

-- Only one feature file and one step file.
+- Only one feature file.

-    Today only the feature file `features/spec.feature` and step file `feature/steps/steps.jl` are read.
+    Today only the feature file `features/spec.feature` is read.
+Step files are only read from `features/steps/*.jl`.
 Going forward, all feature files and all step files will be read of course.

 - Scenario Outlines are parsed, but cannot be executed.
 - Presenting the results of scenarios is very rudimentary.